PrincetonUniversity/installing_python_packages/README.md

     ```
 12. The installation directions that I am following say to use `pip3`.
 Is this okay?

     Do not use `pip3` for installing Python packages. `pip3` is a component of the system Python and it will not work properly with Anaconda.
-Always use `pip` for installing packages.
+Always do `module load anaconda3` and then use `pip` for installing packages.

 ## <a name="getting_help">Getting Help<a>